-The fellowship is a 2-year experience, with one fellow accepted every year.
-The training program is fully compliant with ACGME guidelines and received the maximal length of accreditation, with no citations, in the our most review.
+The fellowship is a 2-year experience, with two fellows accepted every year.
+The training program is fully compliant with ACGME guidelines and received the maximal length of accreditation, with no citations, in our most review.
 The passing rate on the certifying board examination in Endocrinology, Diabetes, and Metabolism has been 100% over the past 30 years.

 Major Goals of the Endocrinology Fellowship Training Program